Chapman808/Rectangle-Comparisons/README.md

 ![image](https://user-images.githubusercontent.com/16928672/134570813-2f122251-bf4c-4ba7-be55-cbe61cb774f6.png)

+### determine whether two rectangles have one or more intersecting lines and produce a result identifying the points of intersection.

 ### Assumptions:
 1. parallel segments cannot intersect, even if they share common points (or else adjecent sides would have infinite points of intersection).
 2. segments can intersect at their terminating points (vertices);